 Fisher's Estuarine Moth has a localised distribution in the UK and is found within just two areas: the north Essex coast and the north Kent coast.
 The main areas of habitat where the moth occurs are low-lying and vulnerable to coastal flooding and encroachment of saltmarsh.
-It is thought that the largest population of the moth in the UK, which is found on Skipper's Island in Hamford Water, could be lost at any time as a consequence of flooding.
-The vulnerability of this site was demonstrated in December 2013, when it was inundated in a tidal surge.
-The moth's habitat was damaged by the flooding, but has since been showing signs of recovery.
+Tankerton slopes and Swalecliffe supports the majority of the north Kent population of this moth which is approximately 20% of the UK population.